April 17, 2017

-Homebuilder confidence surged upwards by 6.0 points in March to 71 which is a 12-year high level.
+Homebuilder confidence dipped 3 points in April to 68 after surging upwards by 6.0 points in March to 71 (which was a 12-year high level).
 Clearly, builders believe that housing market will perform well in 2017.

-Traffic through the model homes jumped 8 points in March to 54, once again the highest reading thus far in the business cycle.
+Traffic through the model homes edged lower by 1 point in April to 52 after having jumped 8 points in March to 54 (once again the highest reading thus far in the business cycle).

 Not surprisingly there is a close correlation between builder confidence and housing starts.
 Right now starts are lagging considerably because builders are having some difficulty finding financing, building materials, an adequate supply of finished lots, and skilled labor.
 Starts currently are at a 1.3 million pace.
 They should continue to climb gradually in the months ahead and reach 1.4 million by the end of 2017.